 Deans Ultra Connectors

-These are a very popular connector type (also called "T" connectors) with a very loyal following, which unfortunately has driven the price up & made them one of the most expensive connectors around.
+These are a very popular connector type (also called "T" connectors) with a very loyal following, which unfortunately has driven the price up.
 They are rated for up to 50 amps of continuous load.

 These are a longer version of the EC3 and because the bullet pins are longer (5mm) they have an even greater surface area for contact.
 EC5's are rated for up to 120 amps of continuous load.
 Perfect for large 1/4 scale electrics and 700-800 size electric helis.